org-cloudbees-dragan/traditional-ha/README.md

 There are two exceptions to highlight:

 * Persistence - local paths on the docker host are used as persistence volumes.
 NFS volumes are not used at the moment in the demo lab.
 Controller 1 and Controller 2 share the same $JENKINS_HOME dir.
-* If you want to access the demo via a browser from Docker host, you need entries in `/etc/hosts` (see chapters below)
+* If you want to access the demo via a browser from a Docker host, you need entries in `/etc/hosts` (see chapters below)

 The Operations Center and both controllers are behind HAProxy.